 From the time John J. Macreedy steps off the train in Black Rock, he feels a chill from the local residents.
 The town is only a speck on the map and few if any strangers ever come to the place.
 Macreedy himself is tight-lipped about the purpose of his trip and he finds that the hotel refuses him a room, the local garage refuses to rent him a car and the sheriff is a useless drunkard.
 It's apparent that the locals have something to hide but when he finally tells them that he is there to speak to a Japanese-American farmer named Kamoko, he touches a nerve so sensitive that he will spend the next 24 hours fighting for his life.Written by

-At the beginning of the movie: The locomotive is an EMD FP7 (Electro-Motive Division of General Motors).
-This was not in production until June, 1949, The film takes place a few months after the end of World War II or late 1945 (listen closely to what the desk clerk at the hotel says.)
+At the beginning of the movie, the locomotive is an EMD FP7 (Electro-Motive Division of General Motors).
+This was not in production until June, 1949.
+The film takes place a few months after the end of World War II or late 1945.
 See more »

 See more »